DeepAstronomy/Website/index.md

 What all of them need however is more content.
 One can never have enough content to feed hungry algorithms that are key for building your brand or audience.

 Radio stations, local TV and live-streaming apps are always on the lookout for compelling content that keeps people tuned in.
 Nothing does that better than quality astronomy content.
+So there.

 <h2>Everyone is Interested in Astronomy</h2>